Exact Diagonalization of $\mathrm{SU}(N)$ Fermi-Hubbard Models

-The presence of an in-between phase might occur when the HM limit is not a LRO, like for $\mathrm{SU}(3)$ on the Honeycomb lattice~\cite{Corboz_2019}.
-The $\mathrm{SU}(4)$ FHM on the TL might enter into this category as the HM limit is a gapless QSL~\cite{Mila_2003,Keselman_2020,Jin_2022}.
-In fact, while there are four low lying energy $\mathrm{SU}(4)$ singlet states for $U=50$ on the $L=12$ sites TL, when decreasing the interaction, the singlets gap starts increasing and an emerging Atos appears for $U \lesssim 15$ (cf Fig.~\ref{fig_tos} with both $U=12$ and $U=50$), which is similar to the one occurring in a pseudo HM with next-nearest neighbour (nnn) couplings on the same $L=12$ TL cluster~\cite{Mila_2003}.
-The nnn couplings, which are present at order 4 in $t/U$ in the large U limit~\cite{Boos_2020}, were shown to stabilize a four sublattice order~\cite{Mila_2003}, also apparent in the correlation patterns of our Fig.~\ref{fig_correlations}.
+The presence of an in-between phase, detectable on finite-size clusters, might occur when the HM limit is not a LRO, such as for $\mathrm{SU}(3)$ on the honeycomb lattice~\cite{Corboz_2019}.
+The $\mathrm{SU}(4)$ FHM on the TL might enter into this category as the HM limit is a gapless quantum spin liquid~\cite{Mila_2003,Keselman_2020,Jin_2022}.
+In fact, while there are four low-lying energy $\mathrm{SU}(4)$ singlet states for $U=50$ on the $L=12$ site TL, when decreasing the interaction, the singlet gap (defined as the gap within the singlet irrep $\alpha_{\mathcal{S},M}$) starts increasing and an emerging Atos appears for $U \lesssim 15$ (cf Fig.~\ref{fig_tos} with both $U=12$ and $U=50$), which is similar to the one occurring in a pseudo-HM with next-nearest neighbour (nnn) couplings on the same $L=12$ TL cluster~\cite{Mila_2003}.
+The nnn couplings, which are present at order 4 in $t/U$ in the large $U$ limit~\cite{Boos_2020}, were shown to stabilize a four-sublattice order~\cite{Mila_2003}, also apparent in the correlation patterns of our Fig.~\ref{fig_correlations}.
 From the charge gap shown in Fig.~\ref{gaps}, the boundary between this phase and the metallic phase occurs around $U=U_c=11.2 \pm 0.2$.
-Like for the other systems, such a value changes for larger $L$ due to finite size effects, as illustrated for $\mathrm{SU}(2)$, $L=12$ and $L=16$ in~\cite{supp_mat}.
+Like for the other systems, such a value slightly changes for larger $L$ due to finite-size effects, as illustrated for $\mathrm{SU}(2)$, $L=12$, and $L=16$ in the Supplemental Material~\cite{supp_mat}.
+We also show, in Fig.~\ref{gaps} (b), the $\mathrm{SU}(N)$ spin gaps $\Delta_{\rm{s}}$ defined as the difference between the minimal energy of the $\mathrm{SU}(N)$ adjoint irrep sector (corresponding to $\alpha=[M/N+1,M/N, \dots, M/N-1]$) and that of the singlet sector (i.e., for $\alpha=\alpha_{\mathcal{S},M}$).
+The spin gaps $\Delta_{\rm{s}}$, which are also impacted by finite-size effects~\cite{supp_mat}, exhibit some peaks at values of $U$ that roughly match with the values $U_c$ for each $N$.